lemlac/mulem/docs/reference.md

 ```
 -- With fallback (non-exhaustive):
 result = value is Pattern(opt x) then x
-result = value is Pattern(opt x) then opt x? else "fallback"    -- Wrap in Some(x), then coalesce
+result = value is Pattern(opt x) then maybe x? else "fallback"    -- Wrap in Some(x), then coalesce
 result = value is Pattern(opt x = "fallback") then x              -- Automatic fallback
 ```

 ```